confidential-computing/governance/Projects/Dstack/dstack-ccc-project-submission.md

 ## 3.11.
 Project Security Response Policy

-dstack follows a responsible disclosure policy with these commitments:
+Dstack follows a responsible disclosure policy with these commitments:

 - Responding to security reports within 3 business days with an evaluation and expected resolution timeline
 - Not taking legal action against reporters who follow responsible disclosure guidelines